SruthiKorembathe/CICDImplementation/Template-REST-API.md

 > One is [RFC 7807 &mdash; _Problem Details for HTTP
 > APIs_](https://datatracker.ietf.org/doc/html/rfc7807).
 > Your REST API should decide on how to represent errors: the key point is
-> that you do have an agreement on how to do so.
+> that you do have an agreement shared with API consumers on how to do so.